JohanAanesen/CSAMS/docs/meetingNotes.md

 * Make real name uneditable, maybe add username instead
 * Forgot password functionality?

+**Supervisor**
 * Tabs on course -> more visible
 * Maybe don't let admin submit assignment
 * Add equation possibility in MD ([mathjax](https://www.mathjax.org/))

+## Monday - 11/03/19(?)
+* Deploy with different settings
+* Demo of project
+* Fix timezone
+* Add which timezone it is
+* Submission forms
+* Remove name from reviewing
+* Convert weight to percent
+* Change from `update` to `re-upload`
+* Change users password (admin feature)

+## Thursday - 21/03/19
+* Test Protocols - QA
+    * Use cases
+* Fix JS time bug
+* Use Githubs issue tracker
+* Implement function to override scheduler, maybe delay too
+* Manage students
+    * Persistence

+## Monday - 01/04/19
+* Add buttons on submissions
+* Edit review
+* Show reviews done by user
+* Don't implement auto-validation after all :)
+* BUG: If user not in review table after deadline, it could go wrong on the assignment card.
+* Confirm submission is delivered
+* Only use one `!` after messages, instead of multiple
+* Sc in review/submission (I don't remember what this was supposed to mean)
+* Let admin change users name (We didn't implement this)
+* Separate first and last name (Not this either)
+* Maybe implement student number (nah)
+* Create an noreply email
+* Admin view, but user can't to admin stuff.
+Ex for student assistant
+* Separate deadline.
+Add 5 min or something to deadline that is displayed
+* Create new in assignment?
+(No idea what this is supposed to mean)
+* Add tags for submission/review
+* Marks for giving review and receive review

+**Supervisor**
+* Ask user before using data
+    * GDPR
+ * Wednesday 11.15 (?)

+## Wednesday - 11/04/19
+**Supervisor**
+* ITICSE
+* SIGCSE

+**Project owner**
+* Implement functionality to email all students in course
+* Split first and last name
+* BUG: if there is 0 peer review on assignment cards
+* Fix update form to none
+* Log everything.
+Filter by system, course, all, admin.
+* Add functionality to have group
+    * Create
+    * Equal rights
+    * Teacher can kick users